Switching Car Insurance Companies: Best Time, Process & What to Avoid

 That said, mid-term switching is allowed and sometimes worth it.
 If your rates spike unexpectedly, you move to a new state, or you're simply unhappy with your insurer's service, you don't have to wait for renewal.
 Just be aware of two potential financial consequences:

 • Short-rate cancellation fee: When you cancel a policy mid-term, some insurers charge a penalty — typically around 10% or more of your unearned premium — to cover their administrative and underwriting costs.
-This is called a "short-rate" cancellation.
+This is called a "short-rate" cancellation, and it remains a common practice in 2026.

 Pincher's Pro Tip